aboyalejandro/data-projects/data_engineering/paid_media_incremental_modeling/README.md

 # dbt

 Finally, after getting the diagram done, I've started modeling all the tables to get the final results.
-Both models have surrogate keys, incremental stategy with one-day batch window, and an example macro to extract the country from a campaign string.
+Both models have surrogate keys, incremental stategy (because of its huge workload and fact granularity) with one-day batch window, and an example macro to extract the country from a campaign string.

 The sources for this raw data are listed in /sources folder and the /models are as shown below: